AndWass/andwass.github.io/_posts/2024-06-28-safety-community.md

 by the community, as long as any pre-conditions are mentioned in the documentation.
 The lack of an `unsafe` equivalent keyword really hinders the community from imposing restrictions.

 Within Rust these restrictions are enforced entirely by the community though.

-## What does this mean for Rust?
+Is there room for improvement though?
+And can this pose a long-term risk of trust and safety erosion?

+## Growing community == erosion?

 The `unsafe` keyword and its intended usage relies on crate authors to buy in to the division between safe and unsafe code and the requirement that safe code never exhibits undefined behaviour.